haydendaly/wirebender-compiler/README.md

 ### `repeat N`

 Repeat the nested command `N` times. `end` must be used to end the repeat block.
+We `eval` out this directly and write it `N` times in the output -- we can toggle this.

 ### `feed N`